Azure-Samples/Microchip-PIC-IoT-Wx/README.md

 establishing the MQTT connection.
 Since the TLS handles authentication and security, MQTT does not have to provide a username or password.

-## Demonstration Application Description

-The provided demo project uses DPS to provision and then connects/interacts with IoT Hub using the IoT Plug and Play programming model.
-To further understand what IoT Plug and Play is, please see the documentation [here](https://docs.microsoft.com/en-us/azure/iot-pnp/overview-iot-plug-and-play).

 ## Checklist

 Here are major steps of this project.
 Track your progress using this